GridTools/gridtools/docs/user_manual/Storages.md

 ##Storage facility

 Writing the types all the time is cumbersome and unneeded.
-To get rid of this effort the storage module provides a `storage-facility` that provides the correct types for a chosen backend.
+To get rid of this effort the storage module provides a `storage-facility` that provides the correct types for a chosen computation backend.
 Currently there are storage traits available for the CUDA and the Host backend.

 The only header that has to be included to use the storage infrastructure is `storage/storage-facility.hpp`.
 This provides